charmbracelet/glow/README.md

 ```

 Or download a binary from the [releases][releases] page.
 MacOS, Linux, Windows,
-FreeBSD, and OpenBSD binaries are available, as well as Debian, RPM, and Alpine
+FreeBSD and OpenBSD binaries are available, as well as Debian, RPM, and Alpine
 packages.
-ARM builds are also available for macOS, Linux, FreeBSD, and OpenBSD.
+ARM builds are also available for macOS, Linux, FreeBSD and OpenBSD.

 ### Go